 This is my first time writing on the Patchwork blog, so let me briefly introduce myself.
 My name is Melisa, I am 23 years old, and I have just graduated from the University of Southampton where I studied Marketing.
 I was born in Harare, Zimbabwe and moved to the UK at the age of 6.
 I love all types of music, honestly, anything I can dance to, but my favourite genres have to be Afrobeats and South African House music.
 Also, I love watching movies or TV series with a cheeky cuppa, sweet or butter popcorn and ice-cream.
-I must say that I am very excited to be joining the Patchwork team for the next couple of months, so you might see my name pop up here or there.

 “It take a village to raise a child” – what does it really mean?